mattmunee/cmake-protobuf-example/README.md

 CMake Protobuf Example
 ======================

-Minimal example of using CMake to manage C++ project with protobuf.
+Minimal example of using CMake to manage C++ project with protobufs.

 Build
 ======================